 Get a coach if you honestly feel you need one.
 I made back the investment from hiring my coach quickly and learned a ton of tips and strategies to help me catapult my income to go from $0 to at least a consistent $3,000 per month while only dedicating 15-20 hours per week aside from my full-time job.

-That’s no chump change but it’s helping me meet my goals so much quicker and it all started when I simply believed I could earn more money and took action.
+That’s no chump change.
+And it’s helping me meet my goals so much quicker.
+It all started when I simply believed I could earn more money and took action.

 Thanks Chonce for giving us the tea on your writing success!
-I can’t stress enough how much hiring a coach can help you learn quickly about what it takes to be a freelance writer.
+I can’t stress enough how much hiring a coach can help you learn quickly.

 If you want to check Chonce out, be sure to visit her at Mydebtepiphany.com.